The perfect recipe to use up leftover egg yolks

-This is a basic cookie recipe I have used for many years, and it’s a great way of using up leftover egg yolks when you’ve made a meringue.
+Egg yolk recipes are thin on the ground, unless you’re keen to make a homemade custard.
+And let’s face it, who wants the bother of making a custard (or one step further, an ice cream recipe) when you’ve just whipped up a pavlova (likely the reason you have leftover egg yolks in the first place)?
+This egg yolk cookies recipe is the answer.
+It’s a basic method I’ve used for many years, and it’s a great way of using up leftover egg yolks when you’ve made a meringue.
 Really simple, very quick, and you can jazz it up with pretty much anything.
 This recipe makes the kind of cookies that bend rather than snap, the kind that are chewy in the middle, the kind I love the most!

 Lemon and White Chocolate Egg Yolk Cookies